Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown - Up News Info

 He said offering safe haven for Hong Kong residents “furthers United States interests in the region.
 The United States will not waver in our support of people in Hong Kong.”

-It is not clear exactly how many people the move would affect but the vast majority of Hong Kong residents currently in the United States are expected to be eligible, according to a senior administration official.
+It is not clear how many people the move would affect, but the vast majority of Hong Kong residents currently in the United States are expected to be eligible, according to a senior administration official.

-The White House said in a statement the move made clear the United States “will not stand idly by as the PRC breaks its promises to Hong Kong and to the international community.”
+The White House said the move made clear the United States “will not stand idly by as the PRC breaks its promises to Hong Kong and to the international community.”

 Advertisement